angular-ui/ui-scroll/README.md

 * scrollTop() and scrollTop(value)
 * offset()

-File ui-scroll-jqlite.coffee houses implementations of the above methods and also has to be loaded in your page.
+File dist/ui-scroll-jqlite houses implementations of the above methods and also has to be loaded in your page.
 Please note that the methods are implemented in a separate module
 'ui.scroll.jqlite' and this name should also be included in the dependency list of the main module.
 The implementation currently supports missing methods only as necessary for the directive.
 It is tested on IE8 and up as well as on the Chrome 28 and Firefox 20.